ahmed-hassan-sadek/Authentication/README.md

 # Register
-Login file Create the account and restore the password using your email
+Register file Create the account and restore the password using your email